abertoglia/PARLEY/readme.md

 Finally, we provide the code to replicate the turtlebot application in the ./turtlebot directory alongside a dedicated README file.

 Any generated data used in our study can be found in the ./Applications/EvoChecker-main/data directory

+## PARLEY Extended

+The following changes were implemented in order to use custom starting population values on PARLEY

+On PARLEY:
+- Added POPULATION_FILE to run_evochecker.py
+- Created a "population.csv" file with baseline values

+On EvoChecker:
+- Added POPULATION_FILE to config.properties
+- Added POPULATION_FILE to ConfigurationChecker.java
+- Added POPULATION_FILE to Constants.java